 OU Psychology is an international leader in providing and developing applied and critical social psychology, that draw attention to, and challenges, social injustices in areas such as gender, race, immigration, poverty and sexuality.
 Connecting theoretical movements include feminism, subjectivities, sociocultural theory, psychosocial studies, phenomenology, critical discourse analysis, narrative analysis, Q methodology and dialogical approaches.
 Psychology at the Open University has an internationally recognised reputation for developing theory and methodology, and applying psychology in a variety of settings with wider societal impact.
 The pathway will equip students to examine complex psychological phenomenon using both established and innovative social research methodologies to address these wider challenges

 Oxford Psychology offers full-time 1+3 and +3 doctoral training routes.
-In the 1+3 route, students complete the competitive MSc in Psychological Research before moving on to doctoral (DPhil) studies.
+In the 1+3 route, students complete the competitive MSc in Psychological Research before moving on to doctoral studies (DPhil in Experimental Psychology).
 The +3 route is for research students who have completed an MSc that meets the ESRC 2015 Training Guidelines, or equivalent.
 Further information is available on the Department’s website.